shuibing9420/shuibing9420.github.io/_pages/about.md

 Technology](http://www.en.cs.zju.edu.cn/) at [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/) in China, where I lead the Intelligent Storage and Computing Systems (ISCS) Laboratory.
-I am also the Vice President of the Zhejiang Lab and the Deputy Director of the Zhejiang Provincial Key Laboratory of Big Data Intelligent Computing.
+I am also the Vice President of the Zhejiang Lab and the Deputy Director of the Zhejiang Key Laboratory of Big Data Intelligent Computing.
 My current research focuses on **storage systems, intelligent computing, computer architecture, and high-performance computing**.